Resources for Faculty, Staff & Students

 For all visitors to Courant, please review the approval procedure and then submit a request to the Institute's visitor coordinator, Hilary Sachar, using the online visitor request form.
 Hilary will assist with the preparation of invitation letters and arrange for services such as visas, short-term housing, email and internet access.
 Please note that office space is very limited and cannot be guaranteed.

 The Weekly Bulletin is published every Wednesday.
-Announcements for the Bulletin should be emailed to its coordinator, Jackie Mileski, at email@example.com or delivered to her office located at WWH 1124.
+Announcements for the Bulletin should be emailed to its coordinator, Jackie Mileski, at firstname.lastname@example.org or delivered to her office located at WWH 1124.
 The Deadline is Tuesday, 4:00 P.M.
-Any errors appearing in the Bulletin should be directed to Jackie Mileski at 998-3022, or emailed to firstname.lastname@example.org.
-The alternate coordinator for the Weekly Bulletin is Sylvia Mejia, her email is email@example.com, her office is located in WWH 924 and her telephone is 998-3224.
+Any errors appearing in the Bulletin should be directed to Jackie Mileski at 998-3022, or emailed to email@example.com.

 Subscribing electronically to the CIMS Weekly Bulletin is easy: Go here where you may subscribe or unsubscribe easily using the web-based GNU Mailman.
 This process requires a password of your choosing or you can use the one generated for you.